Course fees (figures quoted are for 2016 entry)

 As a UK/Irish student, you will come to Liverpool for the research project/dissertation presentation.
-As an international student, you can deliver it via video link.
+As an international student, you can deliver this via video link.

-Exams for UK and Irish students are at designated venues in Liverpool or London.
+Exams for UK and Irish students are held in Liverpool and for some exam sittings we currently offer an additional venue in London.

 Individual arrangements are made for international students to sit exams at an institution appropriate to their learning location (administration charges apply).

 Many of the staff based at the School are internationally recognised experts and leaders in various areas of research.